Katherine Gorge Canoe Hire

 That means you can also climb up to the rim of the gorge from here to get some spectacular views and photos.

-That eighth gorge is my favourite place.
+That eighth gorge is one of my my favourite places.
 The Katherine Gorge looks particularly imposing from up here, it makes you feel so small.
 And that gorgeous waterfall and beach in this extremely rugged country, so far from everything...
 As if you were alone in the world...

 Canoeing in Katherine Gorge